ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/prereqs/CLI_Intro/command-line-intro.md

 myQuestions5 = [
   {
-    question: "In the PhiX fasta file, find the stop codon TGA and find the 3rd codon upstream of each stop codon.
+    question: "In the PhiX fasta file (phix.fa), find the stop codon TGA and find the 3rd codon upstream of each stop codon.
 What is the most common codon?",
     answers: {
       a: "GAT",
       b: "TTT",